-101 Vision, Mission Another 100 armed police at a couple of JHU campuses is not going to make everyone safer - it will help only a tiny amount.
-JHU should invest time and money to work to have Baltimore City add 1000 police on the streets, surrounding counties a similar +1000 police n the streets (in city ~600K, nearby another ~600K.
+y Number Fitle Comment Disposition T Another 100 armed police at a couple of JHU campuses is Original Language Retained: Per JHPD Directive #442, Traffic Control & & Guiding Principles not going to make everyone safer - it will help only a tiny amount.
+JHU should invest time and money to work to have Enforcement, the JHPD's traffic enforcement efforts will be focused on more traffic law violations or locations that present public safety related concern Principles Baltimore City add 1000 police on the streets, surrounding tranic law violations of locations that present public safety related concern counties a similar +1000 police n the streets (in city ~600K, nearby another ~600K.
 Also need to reform and improve entire criminal justice system (City, neighboring counties, MD) to quickly (and fairly) deal with potential criminals.
 I do not see +100 armed JHU police, or my recommended additional +2000 regionally, as solving the routine lawlessness I see on and near the JHU East Baltimore campus (and also throughout Baltimore City, I-95 corridor, etc).
-Every day I see at the Wolfe & Orleans and Wolfe & Fayette intersections vehicles (1) speeding [when intersections are not jammed], and/or (2) running red lights.
-This puts pedestrians (me and others), bicylicIsts (few), scooters (more), and vehicles at risk for accidents.
+Every day I see at the Wolfe $\&$ Orleans and Wolfe & Fayette intersections vehicles (1) speeding [when intersections are not jammed], and/or (2) running red lights.
+This puts pedestrians (me and others), bicyliclsts (few), scooters (more), and vehicles at risk for accidents.
 Armed JHU police are not going solve this campus lawlessness.
 I suggest JHU work with Baltimore City, neighboring counties, MD, and Ferderal government, to re-implement EZ-Pass (or equivalent system; ideally secure transponders integrated with license plates and newer vehicle GPSs and drivers smartphone GPSs) for local traffic control.
 JHU could start by funding sensors (and license plate cameras) on and near all our campuses (start with Homewood, East Baltimore, then Bayview).
 This would require changes in laws such that every vehicle on public roads in MD has "EZ-Pass-like" transponders (out of state drivers would need the same system).
 Also local schools (ex. extend past Dunbar high school).
 An additional high priority would be interstate construction sites - re the 6 deaths earlier this year on I-695 due to two cars racing.
 Readers on each end of a constuction zone can record every vehicle, and fines can be issued (and texted and emailed to the driver and owner and insurance company).
 EZ-Pass-like plus (modern) vehicle GPS plus license plate readers would also de-chaos (i) car thefts and carjackings, and (ii) tail gating.
 When I drive on I-95 I am frequently tail gated by mega-SUVs, mega-pickup trucks and occasionally tractor-trailers.
-These drviers are both behaving unsafely and are doing this to intimidate drivers -- a form of
+These drviers are both behaving unsafely and are doing this to intimidate drivers a form of bullying that should be fined to the point of ending the behavior.